+One of the most popular and best coffee shops in Hackney.
 You might recognise this incredibly Instagrammable Hackney coffee shop from their 2017 ‘glitter latte’.
 This pink, palm tree adorned café is the perfect addition for trendy East London and whilst it might feel as though it’s all style and no substance, their pink-themed treats and multicoloured lattes are truly delicious.

 Flavouring and colouring their creations with all natural blue algae, beetroot and turmeric, and with all of their food vegetarian and vegan, you can feel somewhat saintly popping into this lush haven.

 The interior is very 1970s Miami, in a good way of course; lots of hanging plants and succulents are draped across the ceiling, with palm tree and pink wallpaper and cushions.
 For the truly devoted they even sell their own merchandise, perfect for decorating your nearby Wapping apartment!

 Their pastel-perfect cakes can be enjoyed by the slice or you can pre-order and take them away – topped with a witty comment or slogan.
 Charge your phone and get ready to be immersed in a whole new coffee culture.